Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 The Department encourages students to do part of their coursework in other departments (such as History, Comparative Literature, Religion, Art and Archaeology, Anthropology, or Sociology) as appropriate and pertinent to their fields of study.
 In particular, students in Chinese, Japanese, or Korean history are expected to take History 500 (Introduction to the Professional Study of History) in their first semester.
 Students in literature are strongly encouraged to take Comparative Literature 521 (Introduction to Comparative Literature).
 Students in the social and cultural study of contemporary East Asia are strongly encouraged to take an introductory course specific to their discipline, for example, Anthropology 501 and/or 502 (Proseminar in Anthropology).

-In consultation with the Director of Graduate Studies and the student’s advisor, a language course considered critical to a student’s progress may be substituted for one graduate course; or the student is urged to add such a course to his/her three graduate seminars, making it a fourth course for the semester.
+In consultation with the Director of Graduate Studies and the student’s adviser, a language course considered critical to a student’s progress may be substituted for one graduate course; or the student is urged to add such a course to his/her three graduate seminars, making it a fourth course for the semester.
 The demands of language study may affect the timing of the General Examination.

 While doing graduate coursework, students are expected to write final research papers (or the equivalent thereof, according to course requirements) in each of their courses.
 These papers must be written in English.
 Except for courses in other departments, broad reading courses in secondary scholarship, or courses devoted to specific theoretical or disciplinary approaches, students are expected to use primary sources as a standard routine.
 While doing coursework, students should deposit one sample of their best written work in their departmental file at the end of each academic year.